Toboz04/Pokemon-Combat-System-Rewrite/README.md

 # What is the point of this repository?

-This repository focuses on rewriting my previous project and making it more readable
+This repository focuses on rewriting my previous project and making it more readable but also to get more familiar with git (and GitHub).

 # What was my previous project?

-My previous project was a ***work*** related taks where i needed to programm a functioning *Pokemon* combat system to get more familiar with OOP.
+My previous project was a ***work*** related task where i needed to programm a functioning *Pokemon* combat system to get more familiar with OOP.
 The *game* is console only and therefore has no GUI (which is a result of the project lasting only 3 1/2 days)

 # What needs to be rewritten?